DevL/potency/output/md/Character Options/Traits.md

 _Requires any magical skill 3._
 You have mastered the flow of potential to the point that you can cause even greater effects when casting spells.
 After casting a spell, but before resolving its effects, you may spend [potential](../Rolling%20Dice/Potential.md) equal to the [spell volume](../Magic/Components/Volume.md) to add a [bonus die](../Rolling%20Dice/Bonus%20Dice.md) to the [spell effect](../Magic/Components/Effect.md).

+> Draggomir invokes the magic of the rune etched into his upper arm, intent on boosting his might using formation of agency.
+He would normally cast the spell using a spell volume of 1 and thus he only needs to spend an additional potential to gain a bonus die for the spell effect.

+> Lilly sends her swarm of scorching fire towards a group of enemies.
+The group is large enough to require a spell volume of 3 so she needs to spend 3 additional potential to increase the effect by a bonus die.

 ## Shield Bearer
 _Requires exertion 3 or crafting 4._
 You are used to wearing and adjusting shields to fit your needs.
 When using a shield, apply the negative conditions from shields that is one grade lighter than the one you are using.
 Using light shields impose no negative conditions.